marcossilvestrini/linux-lpi-essencials/README.md

 #
 # Purpose: Script for find files in MYPATH by NAME and add name file in file
 #
-# Example: print-files.sh MYPATH NAME
+# Example: print-files.sh scripts app
 #
 # Author: Marcos Silvestrini
 #